Frequently Asked Questions

 - HL7 hData Record Format (HRF): The HRF describes an abstract architecture of how data is stored in multiple XML documents and is organized in a hierarchy.
 It also contains a concrete schema for the HRF meta-data.
 Records conforming to the HRF are called hData Records (HDRs).

-- OMG hData RESTful Transport (HRA): When the HRF is represented as a web resource, this RESTful specification allows for modifying section documents, creation of new data, record transport, and management of the entire record through a simple Web API.
+- OMG hData RESTful Transport (HRT): When the HRF is represented as a web resource, this RESTful specification allows for modifying section documents, creation of new data, record transport, and management of the entire record through a simple Web API.

 In addition to the above technical specification, hData uses hData Content Profiles (HCP) to specify the actual content included in a particular hData record.
 These content profiles detail what fields are required to capture an allergy or condition.
 The philosophy is to use simple XML documents mapped directly to existing healthcare information models.
 For the purposes of compliance with the National Information Exchange Model (NIEM) lifecycle process, an hData Content Profile may be understood to be a specialization of the NIEM Information Exchange Package Documentation (IEPD).